 If you’re serious about reducing your organisation’s carbon footprint, science is your friend.
 That’s because a verified science-based target (SBT) is the ‘gold standard’ way to reduce your carbon emissions.
-It’s measurable, credible, and public.
-And, based on the practical experience of New Zealand telecom provider Spark New Zealand who’ve recently set and verified an SBT, this type of target offers many other less tangible benefits too.
+It’s measurable, credible and public.
+Based on the practical experience of New Zealand telecom provider Spark, who’ve recently set and verified an SBT, this type of target offers many other less tangible benefits too.

 We congratulate Spark on their climate leadership!
 And we thank Tom Newitt, Spark’s Sustainability Lead, who shared some of the insights below in a recent webinar with our Head of Life Cycle Strategies, Emily Townsend.

 Before we kick off, here’s a summary of Spark’s target.
 The Science Based Targets initiative (SBTi) has verified it.